hzeller/rpi-rgb-led-matrix/README.md

 gives you the hardware pulses feature.

 ### 64x64 with E-line on Adafruit HAT
+There are LED panels that have 64x64 LEDs packed, but they need 5 address lines, which is 1:32 multiplexing (they have an `E` address-line).
+The hardware of the Adafruit HAT is not prepared for this, but it can be done with another hardware mod.

-There is another hardware mod needed for 1:32 multiplexing 64x64 panels that require an E-channel.
-It is a little more advanced hack, so this is only really for people who are comfortable with this kind of thing.
+It is a little more advanced hack, so  is only really for people who are comfortable with this kind of thing.
 First, you have to figure out which is the input of the E-Line on your matrix (they seem to be either on Pin 4 or Pin 8 of the IDC connector).
 You need to disconnect that Pin from the ground plane (e.g. with an Exacto